It started when I was a child growing up in the trees. I heard the trees, felt the wind crystals in my pockets and my feet in the dirt.

-My dad got cancer when I was 11, I almost died in a car crash at 16 when I slid off a bridge, young marriage, young motherhood, abuse, narcissism, divorce, financial challenges, single parenting, working and full time college, substance abuse, child loss, debilitating injury and more.
+My dad got cancer when I was 11, I almost died in a car crash at 16 when I slid off a bridge, young marriage, young motherhood, abuse, narcissism, divorce, financial challenges, single parenting, working and full time college, child loss, debilitating injury and more.
 I had bad days, months and even years that really weren't pretty.
 I'm not here to tell you all of this to bare my soul or make you feel bad for me.
 I'm telling you my past because I survived!
 Somewhere along the ride I never stopped.
 I never gave up.
-I never accepted that the life I was in the middle of was it.
-I never accepted that there wasn't more for me, and there was.
-I found love again with a beautiful familly.
+I never accepted that the life I was in the middle of living was it.
+I never accepted that there wasn't more for me!
 Grateful every day!

 Making the choice to not stop or give up, gave me the motivation to reach for more, it helped me heal, be courageous, persevere, be resilient., dig deep and listen to my intuition.
 GRIT!